-The good news is that denim in the form of jeans, jackets, shorts and skirts – or even a combination of the above if you feel like rocking this year’s double denim trend – is generally a perfectly acceptable daytime casual cruise look, often combined with that other wardrobe staple – a T-shirt but check before you go for lunch – those designer jeans may cut it for a promenade on deck but some lines such as Crystal, Swan Hellenic and Thomson don’t allow jeans in their restaurants, however expensive they might have been!
+The good news is that denim in the form of jeans, jackets, shorts and skirts is generally a perfectly acceptable daytime casual cruise look, often combined with a T-shirt but check before you go for lunch – those designer jeans may cut it for a promenade on deck but some lines such as Crystal, Swan Hellenic and Thomson don’t allow jeans in their restaurants, however expensive they might have been!

-Fitness freaks can feel free to lounge around in lycra during the day (but leave the saggy-bottomed trackie bottoms at home please) and of course no cruise suitcase is packed until it contains at least two swimsuits and cover ups (bear in mind swimwear and flip flops are almost always a big no no at mealtimes, unless you’re having a relaxed poolside snack).
+Fitness freaks can feel free to lounge around in lycra during the day, and of course no cruise suitcase is packed until it contains at least two swimsuits and cover ups (bear in mind swimwear and flip flops are almost always a big no no at mealtimes, unless you’re having a relaxed poolside snack).

-Casual can be harder to get right for an evening look as it’s all about looking as if you haven’t tried too hard (which usually takes loads of effort!) but in general the rule is to ditch the denim and T-shirts in favour of casual shirts and trousers/smart shorts for men and laid back skirts, sundresses and ‘dressy’ tops for ladies.
+Casual can be harder to get right for an evening look as it’s all about looking as if you haven’t tried too hard (which usually takes more effort than wanted), but in general the rule is to ditch the denim and T-shirts in favour of casual shirts and trousers/smart shorts for men and laid back skirts, sundresses and ‘dressy’ tops for ladies.

 For him: A casual polo shirt with that cruise classic – a freshly pressed pair of lightweight trousers – and deck shoes.
 Nautical and nice!